 Swam with turtles and tropical fish and the most poison-ness snake in the world!
 In clean water, clear water, and polluted water; warm and cold water, calm and rough, blue and green; fresh, salty and chlorinated water.

-Been to the toilet watched by kids, on swaying trains, in smelly dirty rooms, off the back of boats and developed good thigh muscles on the Asian squat toilets (which I missed when I arrived in Egypt.)
-Learnt to forgo toilet paper for months and use my right hand for eating and greeting!
+Been to the toilet: on a boat -watched by kids on the riverbank; on swaying trains, in smelly dirty rooms; off the back of boats and developed good thigh muscles on the Asian squat toilets (which I missed when I arrived in Egypt.)
+Learnt to forgo toilet paper for months and used my right hand for eating and greeting!

-Sold beer and bananas on the beach in Malaysia served pancakes, nasi goring and BBQ on the same island and cooked countless meals in Athens.
+Sold beer and bananas on the beach in Malaysia, served pancakes, nasi-goring and BBQ on the same island and cooked countless meals in an Athens hotel cafe.

 Been offered hash, opium, and marijuana and changed money and brought cigarettes on the black market.

-Met people from all over the world was proud to be a Kiwi, ashamed of many westerners attitudes and behavior.
-Joined the inverted élite snobbery of being a traveller not a tourist.
+Met people from all over the world was proud to be a Kiwi, ashamed of many westerners’ attitudes and behaviour.
+Joined the inverted élite snobbery of being a traveller, not a tourist.

-Gave blood in Malaysia, broke a toe, and had an allergic reaction and apart from bites have been disgustingly healthy.
+Given blood in Malaysia, broken a toe, had an allergic reaction [written in 1999 and I now can’t recall what it was!] and apart from insect bites have been disgustingly healthy.

 And have kept developing my courage and resilience despite fears!